Tuck · Comparisons · Tuck vs Peace Baby Monitor 3G 4G 5G

 Tuck falls back to a custom Bluetooth Coded PHY link when Wi-Fi and cellular are unavailable — designed for hotel rooms, flights, and cabins.

-Both apps advertise end-to-end encryption.
+Peace advertises end-to-end encryption.
+Tuck uses DTLS-SRTP encrypted media (LiveKit / WebRTC) with a 30-day TTL on encrypted cry-moment snapshots (opt-out, no continuous cloud video).
 Peace additionally claims zero data collection, which is consistent with a solo-developer app with no analytics infrastructure to maintain.
 No publicly documented security incidents on either app as of April 2026.

 Ratings and track record